yafrl/yafrl/core/Module.md

  for normal synchronous Kotlin -- while still providing integration with `kotlinx-coroutine`'s asynchronous features when necessary.

-# Package io.github.sintrastes.yafrl
+# Package io.github.yafrl

 User-facing (public) APIs for `yafrl`.

-# Package io.github.sintrastes.yafrl.timeline
+# Package io.github.yafrl.timeline

 Internal `yafrl` APIs -- not intended to be used directly by users of the library in most use-cases.